gamamo/Amazon_mining/README.md

   *  Hg.tif - raster file with the modelled Hg contamination
   *  Pb.tif - raster file with the modelled Pb contamination
   *  Zn.tif - raster file with the modelled Zn contamination

+ All data will be made available after paper acceptance

 #### fish_sample.zip
 * This file contains the range area of ~40 random fish species that can be used to test the code _getClassificationFishes3.R_